-It’s a great side for grilled or pan fried fish by the way, this olive mash.
+It is a great side for grilled or pan fried fish by the way, this olive mash.

 But why would you want to add olives to mashed potatoes?

-Why not, you mean!
 Some people add cooked carrots, spinach, broccoli, kale or whatever vegetable to their mash.
-So why not try and add a handful of green olives?
+So why not try something different this time and add a handful of green olives for instance?

 You could even add black olives if you like.

-Best Mashed Potatoes with Green Olives
+Best Mashed Potatoes Ever with Green Olives

 But listen up: don’t blend the olives too much or you will turn them into a paste.

 I call it my best mashed potatoes ever!
 And I have every reason to do so.
-It’s a highly surprising combo maybe but worth every second of your time!
+It is a highly surprising combo maybe but worth every second of your time!

 Try it out!

-Do you love recipes with green olives?
+Are you looking for more recipes with green olives?

 - 2 lbs potatoes for mash (900 g)